RetroDECK/ES-DE/USERGUIDE-DEV.md

 As macOS does not support Vulkan some emulators are not available, and some that do exist have not been updated for this operating system in recent years.
 But emulator support is steadily improving and native ARM releases ("Apple Silicon") are also getting more common.
 One issue though is that some emulators are not codesigned and notarized so macOS refuses to run them by default.
 You can override the operating system's security settings however, which will work around this problem.
 Some emulators are also available via the [Homebrew](https://brew.sh) package manager and in many instances ES-DE includes support for these releases using the bundled configuration.

 Lack of controller support is a bit of a problem on macOS, and in some instances controller drivers are available but quite buggy.
 In general it seems as if Sony PlayStation controllers are better supported than Microsoft Xbox controllers.
-For third party controllers you need to investigate the macOS support as it seems to differ quite a lot.
+For third party controllers you need to investigate macOS support as it seems to be quite limited.

 There is a very annoying default configuration when using Sony controllers like the DualShock 4 and DualSense (and possibly others) where double tapping the Share button starts the screen recording functionality of the operating system.
 This normally presents a popup window for whether to approve the screen recording.
 To disable this functionality you need to create a custom controller profile and assign that to your specific controller.
 This is done via _System Settings_ and then the _Game Controllers_ entry.
 You'll find the relevant setting under the _Share Gestures_ section of the controller profile configuration screen.
 Refer to your operating system documentation for more details about this topic.